Paradigm Shift Driver Development

 Dampers

 While you can do many things with damper tuning that will affect balance in different phases of cornering, in general it is probably best to focus your efforts on using the dampers to improve the tires' road holding grip and tune the transient handling to your personal tastes.
 If the track is very bumpy or has curbs that will gain you a good bit of time by going over them then tuning the dampers to accommodate these should be your number one priority because you will be increasing grip.
 Remember grip is our primary goal.
 To do this properly requires a 7-post rig, but again like many setup adjustments dampers are always a compromise so you can get satisfactory results just going by feel and using telemetry to track cornering grip and speeds.
 In general, to improve road holding over bumps you will want to soften dampers up to the point that you get no more than one oscillation after a big bump.
-This means that the car goes to full compression during a bump, and then it can go to full extension before finally settling back to its normal ride height.
-If you get a pogo effect because of a bump then you need to either stiffen the suspension or avoid the bump because it's too big for the suspension to handle.
+This means that the car goes to full compression during a bump, and then it can go into extension before finally settling back to its normal ride height.
+If you get a pogo effect because of a bump then you need to either increase damping or avoid the bump because it's too big for the suspension to handle.
 If the dampers aren't able to control the suspension and you get big tire load variations as the car is bouncing you will be decreasing grip.

 The other end of this compromise is that as you soften up dampers to handle bumps and curbs better you are slowing down how quickly load transfers which changes your transient handling by slowing down how quickly the car reacts to inputs.
 Some drivers prefer a slower reacting car and some prefer a quicker reacting car.
 If a track is smooth enough that you don’t have to tune primarily for bumps then you are freer to use dampers to alter this.
 Theoretically, the quicker a car reacts, the faster it can be as the tires load up and go to maximum grip faster.
 This is generally a small difference and only if a driver is skilled enough to take advantage of the quicker loading will it actually be faster.
 In addition, this will primarily only be a benefit during track sections where a quick tire loading is required which is usually only in the center of a chicane as a driver goes from one direction to the other quickly.
 During a normal corner, the slower transitions cause damper settings to make much less of a difference.